Custom Colors

-You can define colors using hue, saturation, and value parameters (HSV); or by specifying the amounts of red, green, and blue in the color (RGB).
-You can even create a list of colors to use with a list of objects!
-Check out the example graphs below, or read on for more details.
+Enhance your graphs with custom colors to go beyond the default Desmos palette and add a personal touch.
+The Desmos tools support both the HSV and RGB color models, which allow you to define colors using hue, saturation, and value parameters (HSV), or by specifying the amounts of red, green, and blue in the color (RGB).
+You can even create a list of colors to use with a list of objects.
+Click on the images below to open the example graphs, or read on for more details.

 Defining a Custom Color